How to Accept a User Account Invitation

 Finding a User

-There are multiple methods to find users, depending on if you are searching for a specific user, or wish to browse users with a particular privilege.
+There are multiple methods to find users, depending on if you are searching for a specific user or if you want to browse users with a particular privilege.

 Using the Search Bar

-If you know a user's account name, email address, or user ID you may search for them directly.
+If you know a user's account name, email address, or user ID, you may search for them directly.
 You do not need to know their name or email exactly in order for them to show up in search results.
-For example, if you're looking for Chris Ten, whose email is Chris10@email.com, you can simply search for Chris.
-Be warned: all users with "Chris" in their account name or email address will appear in the search results as well.''
+For example, if you are looking for Isambard Brunel, whose email is Isambard.Brunel@dozuki.com, you can search for Isambard.
+Be warned: all users with "Isambard" in their account name or email address will appear in the search results as well.

 If you type in a number by itself in the search bar, it will only return the user with that exact ID.

 Below the search bar, you will find privilege sorting options to narrow your search or browse through a specific group of members.
 Perhaps you know that Isambard is a standard user, in addition to searching for "Isambard" using the search bar, you might select "User" to hide all of the users named Isambard who are not standard users.